daryl-lee/Microprocessors_project/README.md

 # Microprocessors
-Repository for Physics Year 3 microprocessors lab
+Repository for Physics Year 3 microprocessors lab project

-A simple assembly program for PIC18 microprocessor
+Assembly program for PIC18 microprocessor

-Reads a table (message) from programme memory to data memory

-Initialises UART and writes a message (the table) to UART
+Full game on GLCD with keypad input based on the Chrome Dinosaur Game